thindil/nimalyzer/doc/configuration.rst

 4. If all public declarations have documentation.
 5. If all variables' declarations have declared type and value for them.
 6. If any local variable declaration can be updated to let or const.
+7. If any local variable declaration hides previously declared variable.

 ::
     check hasPragma procedures contractual "raises: [*" "tags: [*"